Home Alarm Monitoring

 HKC-GSM-Q can send text and voice messages to your phone and can be used to arm/disarm the alarm with text message commands.
 Price = 170 euro supply and fit.You supply and maintain a sim card for this gsm module.

-HKC-GSM-SC can send text and voice messages to your phone and can be used to arm/disarm the alarm with text message commands.
-Also has an App which can be used to control the alarm.
+HKC-GSM-WIFI can send texts, voice messages and push notifications to your phone and can be used to arm/disarm the alarm with text message commands or the smartphone app.
 Price = 150 euro supply and fit plus 60 euro per annum subscription charge.
-This gsm module comes with a sim card already installed and all charges related to the sim card are covered by the 60 euro subscription charge.
+This gsm-wifi module comes with a sim card already installed and all charges related to the sim card are covered by the 60 euro subscription charge.

 HKC Landline digi modem can call any phone and play a pre-recorded voice message down the line.
 This device requires wiring into your telephone land-line.
 Price = 135 euro supply and fit.